 Specimen trees may be preserved to meet all Heritage Tree mitigation requirements specified above.
 Only large hardwoods and large softwoods, per the definition of this term in Article 2, shall be used to meet this mitigation option.
 One specimen tree preserved shall meet the mitigation requirements for the removal of one Heritage Tree approved for removal.
-The critical root zone of specimen trees preserved shall be identified and protected as a part of the required Tree Compliance Plan per Section 20.18 below, and pursuant to Section 4.1 of the UDO Zoning Administration Manual.
+The critical root zone of specimen trees preserved shall be identified and protected as a part of the required Tree Compliance Plan per Section 20.18 below, and pursuant to the Charlotte Tree Manual.

-- i.
-Collected fees from mitigation per this item shall be deposited into the account, or its equivalent, in the City's financial system as established in Section 20.18.D.1.c. - 4.
-No tree disturbing activity may impact any heritage tree prior to approval and issuance of applicable tree work permits by the City.
-Certain impacts to critical root zones shall be permitted subject to Section 4.1 of the UDO Zoning Administration Manual and the CLDSM. - 5.
+- 4. No tree disturbing activity may impact any heritage tree prior to approval and issuance of applicable tree work permits by the City.
+Certain impacts to critical root zones shall be permitted subject to Section 4.1 of the Charlotte Tree Manual and the CLDSM. - 5.
 It shall be the duty of the property owner to maintain, plant, and/or replace mitigation and heritages trees on private property as required by this section.
 Trees shall be allowed to grow to their natural height and form.
 Pruning of these trees may be allowed where a tree work permit has been issued.
 Topping is prohibited.
 Property owners will not be held liable for any pruning conducted by utility providers.